Everything You Need to Know About Hashimoto’s and Constipation

 If more holistic measures don’t work, then you may wish to try some supplemental help to find relief.
 Consider taking a fiber supplement, though work up slowly so as not to throw your digestive system out of whack.
 Some women have also had success with certain probiotic supplements.
 Take great care in choosing your probiotics, as some can actually make your constipation worse.
-There are probiotics for acne, pregnant women, while you are on anti-biotics.
+There are probiotics for acne, pregnant women, while you are on antibiotics.

 Digestive enzymes can also be of help.
 They break down fats, proteins, and carbohydrates, decreasing gas and bloating.
-The enzymes in your digestive track actually decrease with age, so the loss of enzymes could make your constipation worse over time.
+The enzymes in your digestive tract actually decrease with age, so the loss of enzymes could make your constipation worse over time.

 Finally, consider taking magnesium.
 Normally, the magnesium in soil works its way into the fruits and veggies we eat, but many of today’s foods are lacking in magnesium, meaning you may need to get it in the form of a supplement.
 Magnesium supports over 300 biochemical pathways and can be a great help with constipation and better sleep.
-There are several types of magnesium, but I prefer magnesium glycinate as it is easy on the digestive track compared to magnesium citrate.
-A few hundred milligrams of magnesium glycinate in the evening before bed may provide a deeper sleep and a robust bowel movement in the morning.
+There are several types of magnesium, but I prefer magnesium glycinate as it is easy on the digestive tract compared to magnesium citrate.
+A few hundred milligrams of magnesium glycinate in the evening before bed may provide deeper sleep and a robust bowel movement in the morning.